dusk-network/docs-public/src/content/docs/operator/FAQ.md

 ```

 #### How can I run a Dusk node on Docker?
 We don't support a production-ready Docker image for Rusk.
-Anyways, for running Rusk on Docker as ephemeral (without persistant storage), you can use the following command:
+To run Rusk through Docker as ephemeral (non-persistent storage), you can use the following command:

 ```bash
 docker run -p 9000:9000/udp -p 8080:8080/tcp dusknetwork/node